Tenos-ai/tenos-bot/README.md

 - **Shared Tenos nodes**: Every Qwen and WAN workflow still injects Bob's Latent Optimizer Advanced and the Tenos Resize node to keep prompt handling consistent with Flux/SDXL.
 Confirm that both custom nodes listed above load without errors before running generations.
-- **WAN animation flow**: Any WAN generation queued through the bot surfaces an `Animate with WAN` follow-up button in Discord.
+- **WAN animation flow**: Any WAN generation queued through the bot surfaces a `🎞️` follow-up button in Discord.
   This lets you pass the freshly generated image into WAN's image-to-video/text-to-video workflow without leaving the bot, ensuring a one-click path from still image to animation.